h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-classification/introduction-to-machine-learning-with-h2o-3-classification.md

 ### Overview
 The data set we’re using comes from Freddie Mac and contains 20 years of mortgage history for each loan and contains information about "loan-level credit performance data on a portion of fully amortizing fixed-rate mortgages that Freddie Mac bought between 1999 to 2017.
 Features include demographic factors, monthly loan performance, credit performance including property disposition, voluntary prepayments, MI Recoveries, non-MI recoveries, expenses, current deferred UPB and due date of last paid installment."[1]

 We’re going to use machine learning with H2O to predict whether or not a loan holder will default.
-To do this, we are going to build three classification models: a Linear model, Random Forest, and a Gradient Boosting Machine model, to predict whether or not a loan will be delinquent.
+To do this, we are going to build three classification models: a Linear model, Random Forest, and a Gradient Boosting Machine model; these models will help us predict whether or not a loan will be delinquent.
 Complete this tutorial to see how we achieved those results.

 We will start by importing H2O, the estimators for the algorithms that we will use, and also the function to perform Grid Search on those algorithms.